wp-plugins/tabbed-login/readme.txt

 **This is my first plug-in so please give me some review about this and post questions to support forum if any...**

+**Edit : **
+Now you can easily create login page using shortcode.
+For more refer to FAQs.

 = Translation Credits : =

 * Catalan - cubells <vicent@vcubells.net>